antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

 rewritten by kube-proxy (DNAT to a backend for the service).
-We cannot output the service traffic to the gateway port directly as we haven't committed the connection yet; instead we store the port in NXM_NX_REG1 - similarly to how we process non-service traffic in [L2ForwardingCalcTable] - and resubmit it to [ConntrackCommitTable].
+We cannot output the service traffic to the gateway port directly as we haven't committed the connection yet; instead we store the port in NXM_NX_REG1 - similarly to how we process non-service traffic in [L2ForwardingCalcTable] - and forward it to [ConntrackCommitTable].
 By committing the connection we ensure that reply traffic (traffic from the service backend which has already gone through kube-proxy for source IP rewrite) will not be dropped because of Network Policies.

-The table-miss flow entry (flow 2) for this table resubmits all non-service traffic to the next table, [EgressRuleTable].
+The table-miss flow entry (flow 2) for this table forwards all non-service traffic to the next table, [EgressRuleTable].

 In the future this table may support an additional mode of operations, in which